apache/iceberg/site/docs/custom-catalog.md

   private String dbName;
   private String tableName;
   private Configuration conf;
+  private FileIO fileIO;

   protected CustomTableOperations(Configuration conf, String dbName, String tableName) {
-    super(conf);
     this.conf = conf;
     this.dbName = dbName;
     this.tableName = tableName;
   }

-  // The refresh method should provide implementation on how to get the metadata location
+  // The doRefresh method should provide implementation on how to get the metadata location
   @Override
-  public TableMetadata refresh() {
+  public void doRefresh() {

-    // Example custom service which returns the metadata location given a dbName and tableName val metadataLocation = CustomService.getMetadataForTable(conf, dbName, tableName)
+    // Example custom service which returns the metadata location given a dbName and tableName String metadataLocation = CustomService.getMetadataForTable(conf, dbName, tableName);

-    // Use existing method to refresh metadata
+    // Use existing method to refresh metadata refreshFromMetadataLocation(metadataLocation);
-    refreshFromMetadataLocation(metadataLocation);

-    // Use existing method to return the table metadata return current();
   }

   // The commit method should provide implementation on how to persist the metadata location
   @Override
-  public void commit(TableMetadata base, TableMetadata metadata) {
+  public void doCommit(TableMetadata base, TableMetadata metadata) {
     // if the metadata is already out of date, reject it if (base != current()) {
       throw new CommitFailedException("Cannot commit: stale table metadata for %s.%s", dbName, tableName);